What were they thinking?

 I’m convinced that Acer believe they need to drop Windows as their tablet OS.
 Currently they are producing and supporting two tablet OS platforms Windows 7 and Android.
 Along comes Microsoft and springs Surface on them.
 Now as I mentioned in my post in June: “Does the Surface mean no more OEMs?”
 The OEMs should be using the Surface as a guiding light for inspiration and new innovation.

-I believe Acer intended to drop Windows for their tablets and reduce overhead in production and support.
+I believe they always intended to drop Windows for their tablets and reduce overhead in production and support.
 The Surface affords them a reason to justify this and lay the blame at Microsoft’s door.

-I believe though that Acer has missed the point and de facto have chosen to remain generic.
+I believe they are missing the point and have chosen to remain generic and mundane.

 They are assuming that should only the Acer brand of PCs and tablets leave Windows they will continue to maintain their market share.
 They are also assuming that what has worked with Windows will work (forgive me, you know who you are) in the very much fragmented Android market.